hhaji/Deep-Learning/README.md

   * Blog: [Keras ImageDataGenerator and Data Augmentation](https://www.pyimagesearch.com/2019/07/08/keras-imagedatagenerator-and-data-augmentation/) by  Adrian Rosebrock
   * Blog: [How to Configure Image Data Augmentation in Keras](https://machinelearningmastery.com/how-to-configure-image-data-augmentation-when-training-deep-learning-neural-networks/) by Jason Brownlee
+  * Blog: [A Quick Guide To Python Generators and Yield Statements](https://medium.com/@jasonrigden/a-quick-guide-to-python-generators-and-yield-statements-89a4162c0ef8) by Jason Rigden

 ```
 Additional Resources: